CDRT/docs/bios/settings/thinkstation/passwordpolicies.md

 <details><summary>Require SVP when Flashing</summary>

-Whether the supervisor password will be required when updating the system software.
+Whether the Supervisor Password (SVP) is required when updating the system software.

 Options: